-Medical - Chest Pain - Cardiac Suspected
+Medical- Chest Pain - Cardiac Suspected

-1. Patients with chest pain can have a variety of conditions - some of which are life-threatening.
-Determination should be made as to the root cause of the problem with special attention on early recognition and proper treatment of life threatening conditions.

-Provider: Order/Treatment: Order Type: EMR 1.
-Administer Oxygen as needed to assure SpO2 94-99%.
-Assess for and treat for shock (body position and warming).
-S - Standing EMR 2.
-Assess pain level and check for evidence of pregnancy or aneurysm.
-S - Standing EMT Perform 12-lead EKG immediately.
-If machine interpretation includes "acute", "acute MI", or "infarct" statement or if EKG is interpreted by ALS as STEMI, begin urgent transport to facility capable of PCI.
-If possible transmit EKG to receiving facility.
-DO NOT DELAY CARE ON THE SCENE FOR INTERVENTIONS.
-When giving patient report state "Code STEMI" at beginning of report.
-If the patient has not taken &gt; 160mg of Aspirin in the preceding four hours, administer four (4) 81 mg chewable Aspirin from the STAT Kit.
-CONTRAINDICATIONS = bleeding disorders, recent major surgery (within 7 days), patient is pregnant, and/or history of esophageal varices.
-If the patient has 50, AND has a systolic blood pressure at or above 100 mmHg administer 0.4 mg of SL Nitroglycerin tablets/spray or 1 inch Nitroglycerin paste TD (one time use TD).
-This can be the patient's available prescribed medication, or obtained from the STAT kit.
-Administer up to two (2) doses or 0.8 mg if the patient continues to have CP and the systolic BP remains at or above 100 mm Hg.
-MUST re-check complete vital signs between doses.
-S - Standing AEMT Establish IV; administer 20 cc/kg bolus of Normal Saline if the patient is hypotensive (SBP &lt; 100 mm Hg).
-S - Standing EMT-I 7.
-Administer 0.4 mg Nitroglycerin SL x 3 q 5 minutes until pain free, SBP &lt;90 mmHg, or maximum dose of 1.2mg is reached.
-Do not administer NTG if heart rate is less than 50.
-8. If patient's pain is &gt;5 on pain scale administer Fentanyl (Sublimaze) 0.5-1mcg/kg (max single dose 100 mcg) IV q 15 minutes until patient is pain-free.
-9. If the patient's SBP is &lt;90 mmHg (unrelated to analgesia) begin Dopamine (2-20 mcg/kg/min) infusion and titrate for SBP &gt;110 and HR &gt; 60.
-10. If patient does not respond to Dopamine, begin Epinephrine drip and titrate for SBP &gt;110 and HR &gt; 60.
-S - Standing

-1. Chest pain should always be considered caused by life-threatening conditions until proven otherwise.
-If transport to cardiac catheterization facility is > 45 minutes consider alternate means of transport or possibility of transport to closer facility that can provide initial stabilization and then transfer.

-2. BLS providers must be trained on the equipment and acquisition of 12 lead EKG's in order to perform this as a standing order.

-3. Avoid precipitous drop of BP greater than 10% (30% if relatively hypertensive) through the administration of NTG.

-4. In the setting of an AMI, PVC's may be resulting from cardiac ischemia.
+- Criteria: Patients with chest pain can have a variety of conditions - some of which are life- threatening.
+Determination should be made as to the root cause of the problem with special attention on early recognition and proper treatment of life-threatening conditions Perform 12-lead EKG immediately.
+If machine interpretation includes "acute", "acute MI", or "infarct" statement, begin urgent transport to facility capable of PCI.
+If possible, transmit EKG to receiving facility.
+Do not delay care on the scene for interventions .
+An early report should be given.
+State " Code STEMI " at beginning of report B If the patient has not taken > 160 mg of Aspirin in the preceding four hours, administer four (4) 81 mg chewable Aspirin from the STAT Kit If the patient is currently having pain, has not taken three (3) or more tablets, administer 0.4 mg of SL Nitroglycerin tablets/spray (patient's or STAT kit supplied).
+Administer additional doses (q 5 minutes) up to two (2) tablets or 0.8 mg A Establish IV; administer 20 cc/kg bolus of Normal Saline if the patient is hypotensive (SBP < 90 mmHg or MAP < 60) If patient's pain is >5 on pain scale administer Fentanyl 0.5-1.0 mcg/kg (max single dose is 100 mcg) IV q15 minutes until patient is pain free Ι If systolic BP is <90 mmHg (unrelated to analgesia) begin Epinephrine push pressor 5-20 mcg 1:100,000 q 2-5 minutes or Epinephrine infusion (2-10 mcg/min) to maintain BP.
+If patient does not respond to Epinephrine, begin Dopamine drip (2-20 mcg/kg/min) and Medication Summary Aspirin (Disprin): 81 mg x4 (do not exceed 324 mg concurrent to patient's intake) Dopamine (Intropin): 2-20 mcg/kg/min; Epinephrine: 2-10 mcg/min Fentanyl (Sublimaze): 0.5-1.0 mcg/kg (max single dose 100 mcg) Nitroglycerin (Nitrostat): 0.4 mg SL, spray, or 1-Inch Paste TD Notes: 1.
+Chest pain should always be considered caused by life-threatening conditions until proven otherwise.
+If transport to cardiac catheterization facility is > 45 minutes consider alternate means of transport or possibility of transport to closer facility that can provide initial stabilization and then transfer 2.
+BLS providers must be trained on equipment/acquisition of 12 lead in order to perform as standing order 3.
+Avoid precipitous drop of BP greater than 10% (30% if relatively hypertensive) through the administration of NTG 4.
+In the setting of an AMI, PVC's may be resulting from cardiac ischemia.
 Treat the chest pain not the PVC's.

-5. If 12 lead EKG shows right-sided infarct, NTG is not recommended and crystalloid fluid may be necessary to support BP.
+5. If 12 lead EKG shows right-sided infarct, NTG is not recommended and crystalloid fluid may be necessary to support BP 6.
+To mix the Epinephrine push pressor - mix 1ml 1:10,000 Epinephrine in 9ml of Normal Saline to

+6. To mix the Epinephrine push pressor - mix 1ml 1:10,000 Epinephrine in 9ml of Normal Saline to provide 10 mcg/ml

-Medical - Hypotension/Shock Non-Trauma
+Medical- Hypotension/Shock Non-Trauma